borgwang/toys/ml-mnist-one-shot/README.md

 ### mnist-one-shot

 Experiment code on training a MNIST classifier with only 10 samples.
+See my blog post (in Chinese) [here](https://borgwang.github.io/dl/2019/11/29/mnist-one-shot.html).

 #### Results